 - Microwave the mixture on high for 60 seconds, whisk, then heat for a further 60 seconds.

-- Whisk in oil, a little at a time until the texture is similar to a beaten egg.
+- Whisk in oil, a little at a time until the texture looks like a beaten egg.

 Need to replace the whole egg?

-This is a puree of cooked apple.
+Applesauce is a puree of cooked apple.
 You can either make your own or buy it from the store.
-However, if you decide to buy the store version, check that it doesn’t have added flavors and spices as this may not suit your recipe.
-If it’s sweetened, it’s best to reduce the sugar in your recipe to avoid an over-sweet end result.
+But, if you decide to buy it, check that it doesn’t have added flavors and spices.
+They may not work well with what you’re cooking.
+If it’s sweetened, you’re best to reduce the sugar in your recipe to avoid an over-sweet result.